 While legislation is mandatory to combat the plastic problem, it is apparent that sustainability of such legislation and responsible disposal of garbage rely on efforts made by all individuals to reuse, recycle and upcycle plastic instead of merely discarding.

 What is upcycling?

 Recycling is the process of breaking down plastic items so that their base materials can be used for a new consumer product.
-On the contrary, upcycling works in opposition to consumer culture as a whole, encouraging people to think of new and innovative methods of using goods, instead of simply buying new consumer goods.
 By comparison, the process of upcycling is much simpler as it uses the same materials at the start of the process to make the new product.
 The upcycled item’s goal is to be of better, or at least equal, quality than the original product sent to waste.

 Upcycling dates back in time to 1930s where families all over the world had to resort to reusing and upcycling due to the lack of resources in times of war.
 The rebirth of upcycling in the modern era is mainly due to the immense positive impact that it would have on the environment.

 Benefits of upcycling